 There are 4 ways in which to get from Granada to Leon.
-The first and most expensive is a taxi, this is likely to cost your around US$55.
+The first and most expensive is a taxi, which is likely to cost you around US$80.
 The second most expensive way to travel between Granada and Leon is a shuttle.
-This will cost you around US$15.
-The second (and our recommended way) is to take a minivan from Granada to Managua and then a minivan from Managua to Leon.
+This will cost you around US$36.
+The third way is to take a minivan from Granada to Managua and then a minivan from Managua to Leon.
 This will cost you around 110 NIO (Cordobas) in total.
-The third way is a series of camionetas (chicken buses), which will cost the least, but take the longest and is likely to be the most uncomfortable.
+The final way is a series of camionetas (chicken buses), which will cost the least, but take the longest and is likely to be the most uncomfortable.

 1. Taxi from Granada to Leon

 The best way to organize a taxi to Leon from Granada is to organize it with your hotel.
 Ask several people for prices.
-You may be able to book online, and organize a private transfer – RidewithLess offers transfers for US$35 per person, or US$65 for a private single person transfer from Granada to Leon – more details here (updated prices)
+You may be able to book online, and organize a private transfer – RidewithLess offers transfers for US$40 per person, or US$80 for a private single-person transfer from Granada to Leon – more details here (updated prices).